rhjones/cs-data-structures/README.md

 * Prepend a new value to the beginning of the list
 * Find whether a given value is in the list
 * Insert a new value after a given value in the list
-* Remove a given value from the list
+* Remove a given value from the list (warning: tricky!)
 * Find the length of the list
 * Implement `to_s` or `toString` to return all values in the list